diegomrodrigues/statistical_learning_notes/11. Boosting/topics.md

-Okay, here's a breakdown of the main topics and subtopics covered in Chapter 10, "Boosting and Additive Trees," focusing on the key concepts and methods:

-**10. Boosting and Additive Trees**

 *   **10.1 Introduction:**
     *   Boosting as a Committee Method: Combining weak classifiers to create a powerful ensemble.
     *   Contrast with Bagging:  Boosting differs from bagging by using weighted training observations that get updated over time, rather than the resampling strategy of bagging.